lordnaz/lordnaz/README.md

 **About Me!**

-- 👨🏽‍💻 I’m a Software Engineer at KALSYM.
+- 👨🏽‍💻 I’m a Application Support at MDEC.
 - 🌱 I’m having part time business for System Development.
-- 🤔 I have working on both frontend and backend development.
+- 🤔 I am Fullstack Dev, I'm comfortable working on both frontend and backend development.
 - 💬 I like to build!
 See my portfolio at [NFY-LEGACY](https://nfylegacy.biz.my/)
 - 📫 Email me at [nazrul.workspace@gmail.com](mailto:nazrul.workspace@gmail.com).